Welcome to The Ladybird Class Page.

 - reading stories and discussing

-- supporting your child with recognising the letter sounds, names and how to write them correctly
+- supporting your child with recognising the letter sounds, blending for reading and recognising the common exception words by sight.

-- supporting your child with their school reading book.
+- Supporting your child with shared reading sessions in class.

 - Don't forget there are many ideas in your child's 'starting school booklet', homework book and reading dairy.
 If you need help or support please ask!